Skip to content

 {"http_code": 403, "description": "Access was denied to this resource.
 Please log in with your username/password or resend your request with a valid API key."}

-User without administrative privileges has no access to configuration of SlashDB
+A user without administrative privileges has no access to configuration options

-For example user without permission to view admin's configuration get 403 Forbidden response.
+For example, a user without permission to view the admin user's configuration will get a 403 response.

 curl -i "http://localhost/userdef/admin.json"